The Other Coachella

 I recall the first time I heard someone in New York talk excitedly about plans to “go to Coachella.”
 What?
 I thought.

 The Coachella I had known while growing up in the vicinity was a small desert town where irrigation made farming possible, and where the crops ranged from rows of vegetables to groves of citrus and date-palm trees.
 Under the blasting desert sun, its motto—“The City of Eternal Sunshine”—seemed a literally accurate description, except maybe for the nighttime hours.
 Every year the next-door town of Indio would hold the National Date Festival, where events included naming a Queen Scheherazade and her court.
-(That tradition continues: here’s the current queen.)
+(That tradition continues: here’s the current queen, Keanna Garcia.)
 During Cesar Chavez’s heyday as an organizer, his United Farm Workers led a number of strikes and other actions among the mainly Latino work force in the area.

-So to me, the name Coachella had always meant “date palms” and “farm-worker efforts.”
+So to me, the name Coachella had always meant “date palms” and “farm-workers’ efforts.”
 But over the past 20 years, it has come to mean “Music Festival” to much of the world.
-In fact, the web address coachella.com takes you directly to festival information, not to a municipal site.
+In fact, the web address coachella.com takes you directly to festival information, rather than to a municipal site.

 This tension—Coachella the real place, where struggles for economic and environmental progress have been waged for decades, versus Coachella the stylish venue toward which festival-goers are flocking right now—is the theme of an intriguing new “story map” produced by the novelist Susan Straight, the photographer Douglas McCulloh, and our friends* at the Esri corporation, of Redlands, California.
 The map is here, and a few details about it are after the jump.

 Susan Straight grew up in Riverside, California, in the same county as Coachella, and still lives there.
-She has written novels mainly set in inland California—The Gettin Place was the first of them I read and enjoyed.
+She has written novels mainly set in inland California—The Gettin Place was the first of them I read and admired.
 She wrote the narrative for this story map, “In the Valley of Coachella,” to accompany the dramatic pictures by Douglas McCulloh and the sequence of aerial photography and illustrated, interpretive maps.
 The narrative is organized around intersections of Coachella’s “president” streets, named for presidents from Washington onward.

 In the description of the woman in the photo above, Straight writes: